 Brimbonga Walking Track – Flat and easy walk with a viewing platform to reward your efforts.
 Nature immersion in just 45 minutes.

 Fern Gully Walk – Short and sweet – as the name suggests – through fern gullies.
-Flat and 15 minutes and your back at the car.
+Flat and 15 minutes and you're back at the car.

 Seven Acre Rock – A short walk with a most surprising ending.
-The view from Seven Acre Rock is uninterrupted all the way to the bay, and on a clear day the city of Melbourne.
+The view from Seven Acre Rock is uninterrupted to the bay, and on a clear day, the City of Melbourne.

 Wombelano Falls – Discover a waterfall and viewing platform on this 30-minute round trip.
 Some steep sections.